You are viewing the program for

 Discover how to become a teacher in upper secondary (secondary 4-6) after your master's degree.

-From understanding a problem to analyzing its solutions, via its modeling, the design of a high-performance algorithm and its application, by the end of the Master's program you'll be ready to tackle practical problems in economics, astronomy, chemistry, biology, physics or communication, in partnership with experts in these disciplines, bringing them your rigor, your spirit of synthesis, your logic and your modeling ability.
+From understanding a problem to analyzing its solutions, through modeling, designing an effective algorithm, and applying it, by the end of the master’s program, you will be ready to tackle real-world problems in economics, astronomy, chemistry, biology, physics, big data and machine learning, or communication, in partnership with experts in these fields, bringing to bear your rigor, your ability to synthesize information, logical thinking, and modeling skills.

-Whether you choose teaching, business, the public sector or research, these assets make you indispensable scientific partners in multidisciplinary projects.
+Whether you choose teaching, the business world, the public sector, or research, these strengths make you indispensable scientific partners for the success of multidisciplinary projects.

-• Get involved in topical issues: how to improve the transportation network, a food production chain, energy distribution or information on Facebook?
-How can we calculate the trajectory of a satellite around the Earth and optimize its positioning?
+• Get involved in current issues: How can we improve the transportation network, a food production chain, energy distribution, or information on Facebook?
+How can we calculate a satellite’s orbit around Earth and optimize its positioning?
 How can we understand a stock market crash?
-How can we study the evolution of an ecological system and its reaction to a disturbance?
-How can we give meaning to mathematical learning?
+How can we study the evolution of an ecological system and its response to a disturbance?
+How can we make mathematical learning meaningful?

-• Master all the steps involved in solving real-life problems (analysis, modeling, simulation and implementation) using the theoretical, algorithmic and computational tools of applied mathematics;
+• Master all stages of solving real-world problems (analysis, modeling, simulation, and implementation) using the theoretical, algorithmic, and computational tools of applied mathematics;

-• Integrate yourself into professional life (teaching, research, business) with a scientific and multidisciplinary vision.
+• Integrate into professional life (teaching, research, industry) with a scientific and multidisciplinary perspective.

-• Training in individual and team work, autonomy, initiative-taking.
+• Training in individual and team work, autonomy, and taking initiative.

-• An interdisciplinary approach built on a solid theoretical foundation.
+• An interdisciplinary approach grounded in a solid theoretical foundation.

-• A specialization in applied mathematics: a valuable background, whether you're destined for teaching, business or research.
+• A specialization in applied mathematics: a valuable asset, whether you plan to pursue a career in teaching, business, or research.

-• Many opportunities for mobility in Belgium and abroad.
+• Numerous opportunities for study abroad in Belgium and abroad.

 The program

-The Master's degree at the University of Namur articulates theory and practice through analytical and numerical approaches via advanced training in scientific programming.
+The University of Namur’s master’s program combines theory and practice through analytical and digital approaches, featuring in-depth training in scientific programming.

-By selecting the specialized Data Science major, you learn to extract, store, analyze, visualize and interpret data available in various quantities and forms (e.g. big data) to become data analysis specialists and designers of tomorrow's solutions.
+By choosing the Data Science specialization, you will learn to extract, store, analyze, visualize, and interpret data available in various quantities and formats (e.g., big data) to become data analysis specialists and designers of tomorrow’s solutions.

-The Master's program combines internships in companies, research centers, external courses, personal assignments and advanced training in applied mathematics.
+The master’s program combines internships at companies and research centers, off-campus courses, independent projects, and in-depth training in applied mathematics.

-A final dissertation focusing on a theme of your choice concludes your training.
+A final thesis focused on a topic of your choice concludes your program.

-You finally develop autonomy, communication skills, knowledge of languages and philosophical and ethical reflection to become responsible scientists integrated into tomorrow's society.
+Finally, you will develop independence, communication skills, language proficiency, and philosophical and ethical thinking to become responsible scientists integrated into the society of tomorrow.

 Sciences études